 Finally, there’s a big difference in the makeup of project and BAU teams.
 Projects tend to involve multi-disciplinary teams of experts brought together to deliver a particular output.

 Project teams are made of people filling particular roles.
 These aren’t job titles, but positions within the project with distinct responsibilities.
 The main roles on a project team are:

 - Senior supplier (the organization responsible for doing the work, which could be an internal team like IT or an external contractor or vendor)

 - Customer (this could be an internal customer such as a different department manager, or, in a client services organization, the customer for whom you are delivering the project)

-- Subject Matter Experts (people brought onto the team either for the duration of the project or part of it who use their expertise to contribute to the project’s success).
+- Subject matter experts (people brought onto the team either for the duration of the project or part of it who use their expertise to contribute to the project’s success).

-It’s normally very clear what they are supposed to be working on and the objectives for the team.
-They will have clear targets and a vision for the role the department plays in the company.
-An example would be a customer services team, who work as part of a larger customer services division handling calls and emails from customers about your product.
+BAU work, on the other hand, is managed by functional teams.
+They are experts in their own right but grouped together as a division.
+There is normally less cross-functional overlap with other departments, and they'll have defined targets and a vision for the role the department plays in the company.
+An example would be a customer service team that works as part of a larger customer service division handling calls and emails from customers about your product.